kgopotsop07/Targeted-Sequencing-analysis-pipeline-for-Breast-Cancer/README.md

     $ ./run_main_targeted_sequencing_pipeline.py -i <fastq.gz file path> -r ~/hg38_ref.101.fasta -p perform -a germline

 The final output for the annotated files will be located in variant_annotated_files folder with a sufix name `.hg38_multianno.txt`.
+The combinde output files will be merged under `multiannotation_joined_output.tsv`